-Born on April 24th, 1914, legendary director and producer William Castle is best known today for his theatrical showmanship and ability for stretching small budgets to create memorable horror films.
-Before Cannibal Holocaust and The Blair Witch Project claimed to be comprised of “found footage”, William Castle had prop skeletons “floating” over audiences.
-Several years before The Texas Chainsaw Massacre proclaimed that it was “based on a true story”, Castle gave audiences an opportunity to take a “fright break.”
+Born on April 24th, 1914, vintage horror fans remember legendary filmmaker William Castle for his showmanship.
+As a director and producer, Castle had a knack for stretching small budgets to create memorable horror films.
+Before The Blair Witch Project claimed to be “found footage”, Castle floated prop skeletons over audiences.
+Years before The Texas Chainsaw Massacre proclaimed that it was “based on a true story”, Castle gave audiences a “fright break.”

 You’ll Need Life Insurance To See It

 While not a particularly memorable film, Macabre represented Castle’s signature combination of lurid subject matter and outlandish promotional stunts.

 Before making 1958 horror-suspense film Macabre, Castle had already amassed a large filmography in the Hollywood studio system.
 But the cheaply-made Macabre was Castle’s first independent film.
 Rumor suggests he financed the movie in part by mortgaging his own home.
 While not particularly memorable, Macabre represented Castle’s signature combination of lurid subject matter and outlandish promotional stunts.

 Briefly, Macabre told the story of a doctor’s daughter, kidnapped and buried alive in a coffin with five hours to live.
 To lure patrons into screenings, Castle issued $1000 life insurance certificates to every audience member in case the movie triggered a heart attack.
 Castle even went so far as to station “nurses” in the lobby.
 To dissuade viewers from spoiling the twist, a narrator warned the audience to refrain from talking about the ending with friends or family.